Friday Night Volleyball TrainingPrograms for all elementary and older

 Friday Night Training:

-This program will teach the skills and fundamentals necessary to play volleyball and is held on Friday nights from 5:30-7:00 PM.
+This program will teach the skills and fundamentals necessary to play volleyball and is held on Friday nights.
 Cost is $15/night.
 The training will be held at The Athletic House, 1490 Belcher Rd, N, Suite E, Clearwater, 33765.
 Sign Up on-line or register at the front desk of The Athletic House when you arrive for the session.

 Programs 12 & younger